Gary F. Giampetruzzi

 - Represented a multinational pharmaceutical company in connection with its global anti-corruption/FCPA due diligence associated with its US$16 billion acquisition of the vaccines business of another pharmaceutical company, divestiture of its oncology business, and a consumer healthcare joint venture.

 Private Equity Compliance

-- Developed enhanced online anti-corruption training curriculum and revised global anti-corruption policies and procedures for a global private equity firm, and provide counsel on portfolio company management.
+- Developed enhanced online anti-corruption training curriculum and revised global anti-corruption policies and procedures for a global private equity firm, and provided counsel on portfolio company management.

 - Conducted transactional compliance, AML, and sanctions diligence for a leading private equity firm in connection with higher-risk healthcare investments, including in hospitals, in emerging growth markets, including China.

-- Acting as de facto independent monitor for a leading private equity firm to provide monitor oversight of higher-risk investments in emerging markets.
+- Acted as de facto independent monitor for a leading private equity firm to provide monitor oversight of higher-risk investments in emerging markets.